Miranmrashid/Disaster-response-pipelines/README.md

 #### A credit to Udacity
-This project is part of the Udacity Nanodegree.
+This project is part of the BOSCH AI TALENT ACCELERATOR (Udacity Nanodegree).